nicofraisse/portfolio/README.md

 ## About this project

-Website designed and built from ground up to showcase cv, projects, technical skills, and more.
+Website designed and built from the ground up to showcase cv, projects, technical skills, and more.

 ## Technologies used